Abu Simbel Egypt Travel Guide

 Predominantly Muslim country.

-Aswan's diverse food scene has something for allone, whether you prefer local flavors or familiar international dishes.
+Aswan's a range of cuisine scene has something for allone, whether you prefer local flavors or familiar international dishes.

-Enjoy fresh, seasonal fruits and vegetables from local markets.
+Enjoy fresh, fruits in season and vegetables from local markets.

 Cooking workshops and gastronomy tours happen more often in Luxor and Aswan, especially those focusing on Nubian cuisine in the Nubian Village.
 These experiences teach local ingredients and cooking techniques.